SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 > For more info about "Data types" please refer to the [Reference](/guides/reference/alarms) guides.

-To delete a rule click on the cross button and then press "OK" after the pop-up window appears.
+To delete a rule click on the "X" button and then press "OK" after the pop-up window appears.

 ### Managing repository